geckooooo/absclock/README.md

 ### Absolute Time and Relativity

 The Absolute Clock is compatible with relativistic time.
-A string identifies an event *t*.
+A unique string identifies an event *t*.
+That may seem to imply an absolute frame of reference, which doesn't exist.
+However, if two observers perceived an event differently, absolute time can have two separate values in the same representation--in other words, two different strings for the two different observers can reference the same event.

-(explain how a single event (represented as an absolute time string) works with relativity, e.g. two observers with separate frames of reference.)
+(give a simple example.)

 > [!NOTE]
 > Spacetime *(t, x, y, z)* is not represented formally here.